borispov/formali/README.md

 process.
 No need to use complex CSS techniques to achieve nicities and stuff to be proud of, just get shit done.

-Use NeonDB for a postgresql database to store everything.

 ### Stack:
 Option 1:
 - Astro as the framework
 - Svelte/Alpine for the Builder